rsksmart/rif-identity-services/rif-id-jwt-auth/README.md

 #### Parameter
 - `env`
 Is an `object` that contains the following:
--- `address` - address associated to the key used to sign auth tokens.
-REQUIRED -- `privateKey` - key that will be used to sign auth tokens.
+-- `privateKey` - key that will be used to sign auth tokens.
 REQUIRED -- `rpcUrl`: rsk rpc url used to validate credentials - Default: `https://did.testnet.rsk.co:4444` -- `authExpirationInHours` - Default: 10